danielaparker/jsoncons/doc/ref/corelib/uri.md

 #### Member functions

     bool is_absolute() const noexcept;
 Returns true if this URI is absolute, false otherwise.
+An absolute URI is a URI that has a scheme part (the part after the colon), e.g. 'https://john.doe@www.example.com'.

     bool is_opaque() const noexcept;
 Returns true if this URI is opaque, false otherwise.
+An opaque URI is an absolute URI whose scheme-specific part does not begin with a slash character ('/'), e.g. 'mailto:john.doe@example.com'.

     uri base() const noexcept;